Embed This Data

-The top income and corporate tax rates are 32 percent.
-Other taxes include a value-added tax (VAT) and an inheritance tax.
-The overall tax burden is equal to 18.1 percent of total domestic income.
+The top individual income and corporate tax rates are 32 percent.
+Other taxes include a value-added tax and an inheritance tax.
+The overall tax burden equals 22.9 percent of total domestic income.
 Expansion of the revenue base remains crucial.
-Government spending has increased to 34.4 percent of total domestic output, with budget deficits continuing.
-Expansion of the revenue base remains crucial as external budget support is beginning to diminish.
+Government spending has increased to 34.9 percent of total domestic output, and budget deficits continue.
+Public debt has reached a level equal to over 50 percent of GDP.

 The regulatory framework has undergone a series of reforms.
-Launching a business takes less than the world averages of seven procedures and 30 days.
-Completing licensing requirements, however, takes more than 300 days.
-A recently passed labor law was intended to make the labor market more flexible, but it also increased overtime restrictions.
+Launching a business takes less than 30 days.
+Completing licensing requirements, however, takes more than 100 days.
+A recently passed labor law intended to make the labor market more flexible also increased overtime restrictions.
 Although the state has divested ownership of dozens of small businesses, it maintains interests in large enterprises such as the country’s largest bank.

 Mozambique has a 7.1 percent average tariff rate.
 Land is owned by the government.
 New foreign investment is screened by the government, and investment in such sectors as mining and oil is subject to controls.
 The underdeveloped financial sector remains hindered by state regulations.
 Most citizens still lack adequate access to financial services.